halonsoluis/portfolio/README.md

 <img src="./images/tictactoe/6337d827651605.5636885540c74.gif" width="300">
 </p>

-## My contribution
+### My contribution

 This app was created in the following months of the release of the widgets and apple watch APIs from Apple.

-The most challenging part of the development was the need to explore the limitants of the Widgets environment and discover & fix undocumented memory issues.
+The most challenging part of the development was the need to explore the limits of the Widgets environment and discover & fix undocumented memory issues.

 From here that the app had to be rebuilt 3 times before we could publish it in the AppStore.
-Our standards about quality were high, and we couldn't allow an app that would close itself in unexpected moments.
+Our standards about quality were high, and we couldn’t allow an app that would close itself in unexpected moments.

-I can't denied that it was super fun and challenging to create.
-I was the leading a team of 4 iOS developers working on the app from concept to the AppStore.
+I can’t deny that it was super fun and challenging to create.
+I was leading a team of 4 iOS developers working on the app from concept to the AppStore.

-## Links to the project
+### Links to the project

 - [Landing Page design](https://www.behance.net/gallery/27651605/TicTacToe-Widget)
 - [Product Hunt](https://www.producthunt.com/posts/tictactoe-widget-edition)
 - [AppAdvice](https://appadvice.com/app/tictactoe-widget-edition/966408407)

-# Nylstar Collections
+## Nylstar Collections

 An app for the showcase of the **Collections Store** of Meryl.

-With the app a user could discover the latest fashion collections made with Meryl.
+With the app, a user could discover the latest fashion collections made with Meryl.

 <!-- Portfolio Gallery Grid -->